jamesmontemagno/InAppBillingPlugin/docs/PurchaseNonConsumable.md

 /// </summary>
 /// <param name="productId">Sku or ID of product</param>
 /// <param name="itemType">Type of product being requested</param>
-/// <param name="verifyPurchase">Verify Purchase implementation</param>
+/// <param name="obfuscatedAccountId">Specifies an optional obfuscated string that is uniquely associated with the user's account in your app.</param>
+/// <param name="obfuscatedProfileId">Specifies an optional obfuscated string that is uniquely associated with the user's profile in your app.</param>
 /// <returns>Purchase details</returns>
-/// <exception cref="InAppBillingPurchaseException">If an error occures during processing</exception>
+/// <exception cref="InAppBillingPurchaseException">If an error occurs during processing</exception>
-Task<InAppBillingPurchase> PurchaseAsync(string productId, ItemType itemType);
+Task<InAppBillingPurchase> PurchaseAsync(string productId, ItemType itemType, string obfuscatedAccountId = null, string obfuscatedProfileId = null);
 ```

 On Android you must call `FinalizePurchaseAsync` within 3 days when a purchase is validated.
 Please read the [Android documentation on Pending Transactions](https://developer.android.com/google/play/billing/integrate#pending) for more information.

-* iOS: Beta - In version 4 we auto finalized all transactions and after testing I decided to keep this feature on in 5/6... you can no turn that off in your iOS application with `InAppBillingImplementation.FinishAllTransactions = false;`.
+* iOS: In version 4 we auto finalized all transactions and after testing I decided to keep this feature on in 5/6... you can no turn that off in your iOS application with `InAppBillingImplementation.FinishAllTransactions = false;`.
 This would be required if you are using consumables and don't want to auto finish.
 You will need to finalize manually with `FinalizePurchaseAsync`.

 Example: